Mark Rothko: Legacy

 A previously unpublished manuscript by Rothko, The Artist's Reality (2004), about his philosophies on art, edited by his son Christopher, was published by Yale University Press.

 Red, a play by John Logan based on Rothko's life, opened at the Donmar Warehouse in London, on December 3, 2009.
 The play, starring Alfred Molina and Eddie Redmayne, centered on the period of the Seagram Murals.
 This drama received excellent reviews and usually played to full houses.
 In 2010 Red opened on Broadway, where it won six Tony Awards, including Best Play.
 Molina played Rothko in both London and New York.
 A recording of Red was produced in 2018 for Great Performances with Molina playing Rothko and Alfred Enoch playing his assistant.

 In Rothko's birthplace, the Latvian city of Daugavpils, a monument to him, designed by sculptor Romualds Gibovskis, was unveiled on the bank of the Daugava River in 2003.
 In 2013 the Mark Rothko Art Centre opened in Daugavpils after the Rothko family had donated a small collection of his original works.

 A number of Rothko's works are held by the Museo Nacional Centro de Arte Reina Sofía and by the Thyssen-Bornemisza Museum, both in Madrid.
 The Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, New York includes both Rothko's painting Untitled (1967) and a large mural by Al Held, Rothko's Canvas (1969–70).

 Fashion designer Hubert de Givenchy showed fabrics inspired by Rothko in 1971.
 A number of musical compositions have been inspired by Rothko's work, including Adam Schoenberg's Finding Rothko (2006) and Anna Clyne's Color Field (2020).

+Exhibitions

+From 23 September 1987 to 3 January 1988, the Fundación Juan March, Madrid exhibited Mark Rothko, the first to be devoted to his work in Spain.
+It included paintings produced over 40 years.